ScaleSec/gcp_org_policy_notifier/README.md

 4. The Cloud Function searches for a pre-existing Organization Policy Constraint baseline file.
 - If one exists - it copies the file locally for comparison.
 - If one does not exist - it creates a baseline based on that day's available Organization Policy Constraints and then exists gracefully.
-5. Based on the comparison results from step 4, the Cloud Function has two possible actions:
-- If there are no new Organization Policy Constraints identified - the Cloud Function exists gracefully.
+5. With the baseline copied locally, the Cloud Function queries the available Organization Policy Constraints and does a comparison.
+If there are updates, the new Organization Policy Constraint list that was generated becomes the new baseline and is updated to the GCS bucket for future comparisons.
+The Cloud Function then moves on to steps 6 and 7.
-- If there are new Oranization Policiy constraints - the Cloud Function posts to Twitter via the handle @<<insert twitter handle>>
+6. The Cloud Function posts to Twitter via the handle @<<insert twitter handle>> and includes the new constraints.
-6. In addition to a Twitter post, the Cloud Function will post in a Slack Channel alerting the participants of the available constraints.
+7. In addition to a Twitter post, the Cloud Function will post in a Slack Channel alerting the participants of the available constraints.

 ## Configuration